Aosman4395/EKS-Project/README.md

 - **Production-style workflow** where all changes are applied through CI/CD rather than manually

 This ensures that every deployment is secure, repeatable, and fully automated, aligning with production DevOps best practices.

+---

+## Step 4 – Kubernetes & kubectl Configuration

+After the EKS cluster was provisioned, local Kubernetes tooling was configured to allow direct interaction with the cluster.

+This included:

+- Installing kubectl
+- Installing required AWS CLI dependencies
+- Configuring kubeconfig for EKS access
+- Connecting kubectl to the EKS cluster

+Once connected, Kubernetes resources could be deployed and managed directly from the local environment.

+---

+## Step 5 – Helm Deployment Setup

+Helm was introduced to simplify Kubernetes deployments and improve configuration management.

+The application manifests were converted into reusable Helm charts, allowing deployment values such as:

+- Image tags
+- Replica counts
+- Service ports

+to be managed dynamically through values files.

+This improved deployment consistency and reduced repetitive Kubernetes configuration.

+---

+## Step 6 – NGINX Ingress Controller

+The NGINX Ingress Controller was deployed into the EKS cluster to manage external HTTP and HTTPS traffic into Kubernetes services.

+Ingress resources were configured to expose the application externally through a Kubernetes LoadBalancer.

+This phase enabled:

+- External traffic routing into Kubernetes
+- LoadBalancer provisioning within AWS
+- DNS accessibility to the application
+- Centralised ingress management for Kubernetes services

+The application was successfully accessible externally through the ingress controller.

+---

+## Step 7 – GitOps with ArgoCD

+ArgoCD was deployed into the EKS cluster to implement a GitOps workflow.

+ArgoCD continuously monitors the GitHub repository and automatically synchronises Kubernetes manifests and Helm chart changes into the cluster.

+An `application.yaml` resource was created to define the GitOps deployment configuration, including:

+- GitHub repository source
+- Target Kubernetes namespace
+- Helm chart path
+- Automatic sync policy

+This allowed ArgoCD to continuously watch the repository and automatically apply any new Kubernetes or Helm changes directly into the cluster.

+The setup established fully automated GitOps-based deployments from GitHub into Kubernetes without requiring manual kubectl deployments.

+---

+## Step 8 – Cert-Manager & HTTPS Automation

+Cert-Manager was deployed into the Kubernetes cluster to automate TLS certificate management.

+AWS Route53 was used for DNS validation to allow automatic certificate issuance.

+ClusterIssuer resources were configured to request and manage certificates for Kubernetes ingress resources.

+This enabled:

+- Automated HTTPS certificate generation
+- Automatic certificate renewal
+- Secure HTTPS access to applications exposed through ingress
+- Integration between Kubernetes ingress and Route53 DNS validation